 There are many species of this plant, including asparagus officinalis which has asparagosides.
 Asparagus racemosus is a member of the same family as the common asparagus. in Ayurvedic medicine it is commonly known as Shatavari.
-This supplement has been getting a lot of attention lately for its possible role in reducing hangover symptoms or prevent liver damage from excess alcohol use.
-I am waiting for actual human studies to determine whether this product helps for these conditions.
+Asparagus extract supplement has been getting a lot of attention lately for its possible role in reducing hangover symptoms or to prevent liver damage from excess alcohol use.
+I am waiting for actual human studies to determine whether this product is beneficial for these conditions.

 Buy Asparagus Extract, 60 Capsules